N Ireland leaders call for calm after violence escalates - WTMJ

 The latest disturbances followed unrest over the Easter long weekend in pro-British unionist areas in and around Belfast and Londonderry, also known as Derry, that saw cars set on fire and projectiles and gasoline bombs hurled at police officers.

-Authorities have accused outlawed paramilitary groups of inciting young people to cause mayhem.
+Some politicians and police have accused outlawed paramilitary groups — which remain a force in working class communities — of inciting young people to cause mayhem.
+They expressed outrage that a new generation was being exposed to, and pulled into, violence.

-Roberts, the senior police officer, said some adults stood clapping and cheering while children as young as 12 or 13 rampaged.

-The situation in Northern Ireland has been destabilized by Britain’s departure from the EU — after almost 50 years of membership — that became final on Dec.
-31.

-A post-Brexit U.K.-EU trade deal has imposed customs and border checks on some goods moving between Northern Ireland and the rest of the U.K. The arrangement was designed to avoid checks between Northern Ireland and Ireland because an open Irish border has helped underpin the peace process built on the Good Friday accord.

-Unionists says the new checks amount to a border between Northern Ireland and the rest of the U.K. — something they fear undermines the region’s place in the United Kingdom.
+Northern Ireland Justice Minister Naomi Long, from the centrist Alliance Party, said she was horrified to watch footage of adults “standing by cheering and goading and encouraging young people on as they wreaked havoc in their own community.”

-Both Britain and the EU have expressed concerns about how the agreement is working, and the Democratic Unionist Party, which heads the Belfast government, wants it to be scrapped.
+Both Britain and the EU have expressed concerns about how the Brexit agreement is working, and the Democratic Unionist Party wants it to be scrapped.
+But any long-term solution will require political commitment that appears in short supply.
+Britain and the EU are squabbling over the new trade arrangements and show little of the goodwill needed to make their new relationship work.
+Sinn Fein and the DUP have blamed one another for the deteriorating situation.

 Unionists are also angry at a police decision not to prosecute Sinn Fein politicians who attended the funeral of a former Irish Republican Army commander in June.
 The funeral of Bobby Storey drew a large crowd, despite coronavirus rules barring mass gatherings.